Ask the Registrar. . . . . .How do I keep track of the hours I have taken and what I need to finish the requirements for my major?

 Is there any place on campus where I can obtain information on graduate level exams such as GRE, LSAT, MCAT, etc?

 Yes.
 This information can be obtained in the Career Services.
-Information on retaking the ACT can be found there as well.

 I really am not happy with the major I chose and want to change the course of my studies.
 What do I do?